 ones clearly segregate blue data from orange data.

-CrestFactor appear effective.
-There are only small areas
+CrestFactor appear effective, as they have only small

 Kurtosis have large amounts of overlap.
 These features